-Once an invasive species become established in its new environment, it becomes very costly and challenging to eradicate.
+Once an invasive species becomes established in its new environment, it becomes very costly and challenging to eradicate.
 This can lead to irreversible impacts on the local ecosystem.

-Invasive species have a range of impacts that affect the environment, society and economy, and biodiversity.
+Invasive species have a range of impacts that affect the environment, society, economy, and biodiversity.

 Invasive species can cause immense damage to the natural environment.

 - Leading to the extinction of native species (plants and animals)

 - Permanently alter habitats

 - This leads to native species competing for limited resources

 - Destroy the quality understory habitat in forests